🦺

 Portfolio

-Photos of renovation projects
+Photos of my personal home renovation projects .

 GC/Project manager; Kelly Nesbitt, Designer; Rachel Conly @ Juniper Design, Construction; Greg Gilman & company

-Remodel and new addition construction, 3 room, single level studio, 500 sqft.
+Personal remodel and new addition construction, 3 room, single level studio, 500 sqft.

 GC/Project manager; Kelly Nesbitt, New Addition Designer; Das Chapin Design, Construction; Mark Pendergrass & company